Mastering C Programming: 50 Essential Questions and Answers on Data Types and Variable

 - Constants are declared using the

-keyword.
-Example:const int MAX_SIZE = 100;
+constkeyword.
+Example:const int MAX_SIZE = 100;.

 - Constants are declared using the